jjcarstens/replex/README.md

 If you're new to radio, SDR, and replaying radio signals, I have a full write-up about the motiviation for this library and how to go through the full process at [Nerves @ 434 MHz](https://embedded-elixir.com/post/2019-08-29-nerves-at-434-mhz/)

+You can see this in action and a little more on it's use-case in this lightning talk I presented at ElixirConf 2019:

+<iframe width="560" height="315" src="https://www.youtube.com/embed/PEheIY6gGhY" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ## How to Use